Frequently Asked Questions

 If I do get in trouble, will you tell my parents?

 It is good practice for students to have open communication with parents about the College experience and we always recommend that students talk to their parents about any involvement in the disciplinary process.
-Parents are routinely notified of student involvement in the disciplinary process if the student is found responsible for a second alcohol violation, faces a hearing with the All College Disciplinary Board, or is at risk of harming themselves or others.
+Parents are routinely notified of student involvement in the disciplinary process if the student is found responsible for a second alcohol violation, a drug violation, faces a hearing with the All College Disciplinary Board or is at risk of harming themselves or others.

 Questions About Campus Living in General